 School of Education

 The School of Education at Azusa Pacific University equips teachers, counselors, school psychologists, and administrators for excellence and leadership in educational settings.
-The school provides an EdD program in Educational Leadership, EdS degrees in School Psychology, master’s programs, teaching credentials, and specialist credentials in special education, school counseling, and school psychology.
-The school also offers an undergraduate major and minor in liberal studies.
+The school provides an EdD program in Educational Leadership, an EdS degree in School Psychology, master’s programs, teaching credentials, and specialist credentials in special education, school counseling, and school psychology.
+The school also offers an undergraduate major in liberal studies, a minor in educational studies, and a bachelor’s degree completion program in early childhood education.

-For a full listing of programs and affiliated faculty, visit the appropriate department or division pages: Educational Leadership, School Counseling and School Psychology, and Teacher Education.
+For a full listing of programs and affiliated faculty, visit the appropriate department pages: Educational Leadership, School Counseling and School Psychology, and Teacher Education.

 Mission Statement